In this post:

 So what happens when we throw our bodies into a negative energy balance trying to get below 20-22% body fat for women or 12-15% for men?
 A whole lot of things.
 The following is a summary of the short story which is the summary of a long ass story!

-The following physiological reactions are from the stand point of a typical cutting diet- moderate to low fat, moderate to high carbs, and moderate to high protein.
+The physiological reactions we will talk about are from the stand point of a typical cutting diet- moderate to low fat, moderate to high carbs, and moderate to high protein.
 See more in this article: Cut Phase: How Much to Lose and How to Cut Calories.